Equidistribution from Fractals: Application to iterated function systems: Theorems , and

 Observe that by Lemmas \ref{lem:image-of-USM} and \ref{lem:limit-geometries}, if $\nu$ is any accumulation point of $\mu_{x,t}$, and $\nu$ generates $P$, then so does $\mu$.
 This fact will be key in the proof of the following theorem.

 \begin{thm} $\mu$ generates an $S$-ergodic, non-trivial distribution $P$.
-Furthermore, there is $C>0$, such that $P$-a.e. $\nu$ satisfies $\nu\sim_C (g\mu)|_{[-1,1]}$ for some $g\in\diff^\alpha(\R)$.
-The maps $g$ are linear for $P$-a.e. $\nu$ if and only if $\mathcal{I}$ is $C^1$-conjugate to a linear IFS. \end{thm} \begin{proof} The proof of the first part is essentially identical to \cite[Proposition 1.36]{Hochman12b}.
+Furthermore, there is $C>0$, such that $P$-a.e. $\nu$ satisfies $\nu\sim_C (g\mu)|_{[-1,1]}$ for some $g\in\diff^\alpha(\R)$. . \end{thm} \begin{proof} The proof of the first part is essentially identical to \cite[Proposition 1.36]{Hochman12b}.
 We sketch the details for completeness.

-For $\mu$-a.e. $x$, if the scenery at $x$ equidistributes for $P$ along a subsequence of times $T_k\to\infty$, then $P$ is $S$-invariant \cite[Theorem 1.7]{Hochman12b}.
-By the ergodic theorem and the quasi-Palm property, $P$-almost all measures $\nu$ generate the $S$-ergodic component $P_\nu$ of $\nu$ (this argument holds for general measures $\mu$ with no additional assumptions).
+For $\mu$-a.e. $x$, if the scenery at $x$ equidistributes for $P$ along a subsequence of times $T_k\to\infty$, then $P$ is $S$-invariant and $S$-quasi-Palm \cite[Theorem 1.7]{Hochman12b}.
+By the ergodic theorem and the $S$-quasi-Palm property, $P$-almost all measures $\nu$ generate the $S$-ergodic component $P_\nu$ of $\nu$ (this argument holds for general measures $\mu$ with no additional assumptions).

 Let $x$ be a $\mu$-typical point, and let the scenery at $x$ equidistribute for $P$ along a subsequence (such subsequence exists by compactness).
 By the previous paragraph, a $P$-typical measure $\nu$ generates an $S$-ergodic distribution $P_\nu$.
 By the remark preceding the theorem this means that $\mu$ generates $P_\nu$, and the generated distribution is $S$-ergodic.
-The second part is just Lemma \ref{lem:limit-geometries} and the fact that $P$ is supported on accumulation points of sceneries of $\mu$.
+The second part is just Lemma \ref{lem:limit-geometries} and the fact that $P$ is supported on accumulation points of sceneries of $\mu$. \end{proof}

-For the last part, if $\mathcal{I}$ is linear then clearly the functions $g$ are all linear. $C^1$-conjugating the IFS does not change the generated distribution.
-For the converse, note that the functions $g$ are, up to affine transformations and a restriction, the limit diffeomorphisms defined in Lemma \ref{lem:limit-geometries}.
-Limit diffeomorphisms characterize the IFS up to $C^1$ conjugacy, see \cite[Theorem 7.5]{BedfordFisher97}, so we are done. \end{proof}